Champion of Persistence

 CHAMPIONING THE FUTURE

 As Obetta reflects on his journey, he knows that his success is founded by a combination of personal persistence and a supportive community.
 He says that kind of purpose is what he wants to instill in the next generation.
-In 2020, he created Victorious Foundation, a nonprofit designed to help less-privileged youth, particularly in Nigeria, gain access to education — including computer and technology skills — and athletic programs.
+He is doing that through the Obetta Foundation, a nonprofit designed to help less-privileged youth, particularly in Nigeria, gain access to education — including computer and technology skills — and athletic programs.

 “I am the first person in my family to get this level of education, and I can use that to help create opportunities for others,” Obetta says.
 He applies skills he learned at Bentley to research and analyze data to identify issues and inform solutions to eradicate poverty.
 “The purpose of my foundation is to bring young, talented students in Nigeria into the future, instilling long-lasting, positive values.”